How to Draw Mario in MS Paint (Using Only a Mouse!) 🍄🎨

 Here is how the final piece turned out!

-You may watch the full tutorial in this video I shared. here.
+You may watch the full tutorial in the video I shared here.

 If you try this tutorial, tag me on TikTok so I can see your creations!
 And don't forget to pin this image to your Art Inspiration board on Pinterest.